So you’re probably here because you’re considering homeschooling your kids, but I’m sure the question on your mind is, “Where do I even begin?”

-If the curriculum you bought was highly recommended by friends and featured on all your favorite homeschooling Instagram pages, but is making your child’s life miserable, it’s OKAY to drop it.
+Suppose the curriculum you bought was highly recommended by friends and featured on all your favorite homeschooling Instagram pages but is making your child’s life miserable.
+In that case, it’s OK to drop it.

 On top of that, your educational philosophy will evolve over the years.
-So what worked in the beginning, may not be suitable for further down the road.
-It’s okay to make changes and pivot, as one of my good friends likes to say.
+So what worked, in the beginning may not be suitable for further down the road.
+It’s OK to make changes and pivot, as one of my good friends likes to say.

 Here’s a list of resources for you: